 There are two sides to every story. – Unknown

 Every time life gets difficult I blame God.
 Each and every time.
 No, internet?
 God’s fault.
-Traffic making me late?
+Is traffic making me late?
 “Why are you doing this to me?!”
 God again.
 I take it personally.
 Like he’s attacking me.
 Punishing me.
 Why not.
 I deserve it.
 Right?
 Hardly.
-Yet that’s the way I interpret it.
+That’s the way I interpret it.
 That’s my default.

 For the vast part of my adult life, this is how I’ve reacted.
-First blame God.
+First, blame God.
 Then throw a temper tantrum.
 Followed by shame.
 Lots of shame.
 Pepper on a little guilt and around and around I went on.
-By no means am I proud of this kind of behaviour.
+By no means am I proud of this kind of behavior.